robertbraeutigam/scan/README.md

 Both the sender and destination identifier must be present in this frame.

-This frame may contain an optional payload.
-If the handshake is complete after the initial handshake message, the initiator is free to send the first payload in the same message, if it fits into the remaining bytes for the frame.
-This allows devices that do not maintain a connection, maybe because they are off-line most of the time, to send messages to other parties as quickly and as compactly as possible.

 #### Frame type: 02 (Continue Handshake)

 Sent potentially by both parties.
 It continues the handshake after it has been initiated.
 The first continue handshake must come from the responder, then from the initiator and continue in turn until the connection is established.

-For zero-roundtrip protocols, this message will never be sent.

 Payload structure:
 * Handshake (byte array)
-* (Payload) (optional encrypted byte array)

-If the handshake is complete after this continued handshake message, the message may then contain the first message payload, provided it fits the remaining bytes of this frame.

 #### Frame type: 03 (Close Connection)